Mechaaniker/Advanced-Lane-Detect/my_writeup.md

 All the python code are within the Ipython file Advanced_Lane_Finding.ipynb

+I may have saved the file in html format for easier review of the content and video.

 The goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.